 The Intersocietal Accreditation Commission (IAC) provides accreditation programs for vascular testing, echocardiography, nuclear/PET, MRI, diagnostic CT, dental CT, carotid stenting, vein treatment and management and cardiac electrophysiology (coming soon!).
 The IAC programs for

 The IAC incorporated all of its divisions into one IAC organization in 2008, but its history began more than 20 years ago with the inception of the first of the IAC accreditation divisions — the IAC Vascular Testing — formerly the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).
 From this first accrediting body, the IAC has continued its path of developing standards and methods for the evaluation of the quality of care delivered.
 Holding true to its original mission, the IAC’s scope has expanded to provide similar peer review processes for multiple imaging modalities within the medical community.
 A division was created in 1996 for the accreditation of echocardiography, in 1997 for the accreditation of nuclear cardiology, general nuclear medicine and PET, in 2000 for the accreditation of MRI, and in 2006 for the accreditation of CT.
-In 2010, the IAC expanded its scope of accreditation from imaging only to include therapeutic procedure based accreditation programs and developed a division for the accreditation of carotid stenting, in 2013 for the accreditation of vein treatment and management and the newest of the accrediting bodies, vein center to be launched in 2013.
+In 2010, the IAC expanded its scope of accreditation from imaging only to include therapeutic procedure based accreditation programs and developed a division for the accreditation of carotid stenting, in 2013 for the accreditation of vein treatment and management and the newest of the accrediting bodies, vein center to launched in November 2013.
 The IAC has grown strong and successful through the collaboration of the vast array of physicians, technologists, sonographers, physicists and numerous other medical professionals representing more than 35 medical specialties who contribute to its efforts.

 Responding to an increased focus on quality by participating clinicians, referring physicians, administrators, the Centers for Medicare & Medicaid services, third party insurers and patients, the IAC has grown its staff, board of directors and network of application reviewers and site visitors incrementally over the past decade.
 Today, the IAC works in concert with more than 15,000 sites throughout the U.S. and Canada to provide a pathway for documenting quality patient care.